eduardosantoshf/setup-my-macbook/README.md

 My setup.sh file can be found at the root of this repo, running the script will:

-- Install HomeBrew
+- Install Home
-- Install brew formul*æ*s and casks that I use
+- Install  formul*æ*s and casks that I use
 - Configure Git
 - Installing Oh My Zsh
 - Create a SSH key to be added to GitHub and add it to the Mac’s Keychain